recomb-conference/recomb2026/call_for_papers.md

 ## Submission Guidelines

 Submissions should represent original, previously unpublished work.
 The Program Committee will rigorously review submitted papers.
 Selected papers will be accepted for presentation at the conference.
-Please use the following submission link: [https://easychair.org/conferences/?conf=recomb2026](https://easychair.org/conferences/?conf=recomb2026).
+Please use the following submission link: [{{ site.links.easychair }}]({{ site.links.easychair }}).

 All papers must be original and not simultaneously submitted to another journal or conference.